 redesign for a hybrid workplace

-We realized that we would have to transform our office space to meet the new demands of a hybrid model.
+We realised that we would have to transform our office space to meet the new demands of a hybrid model.
 As we ask our employees to think about where they can do what tasks best, we expect they will use their home office to handle tasks that require uninterrupted concentration, such as completing a presentation and the Randstad office to connect and collaborate.

 With this in mind, we have created multiple spots on each floor for collaboration as well as specific areas with screens and whiteboards for teams to work on projects.
 Employees also have access to the company restaurant for meetups.
 Of course, we’ve kept plenty of individual workstations for our employees to use in-between meetings.